 Platforms & Tools

-TradeStation offers two trading platforms: TradeStation desktop, which is the company's flagship product, and Web Trading, which is a browser-based platform designed for traders seeking simplicity.
-Both are excellent.
+TradeStation offers three trading platforms: TradeStation desktop, which is the company's flagship product, and Web Trading, which is a browser-based platform designed for traders seeking simplicity, and TS Crypto, which is a platform dedicated solely to cryptocurrency trading.
+All three are excellent.

 TradeStation desktop tools: The functionality provided in the TradeStation desktop platform is rich with depth and widespread.
 Tools in the TradeStation arsenal include Radar Screen (real-time streaming watch lists with 329 customizable columns), Scanner (custom screening), Matrix (ladder trading), and Walk-Forward Optimizer (advanced strategy testing), among others.
 Using TradeStation's proprietary coding language, EasyLanguage, traders can even code apps for the platform and make them available in TradeStation's TradingApp Store.